 In other words, the worse your marriage is, the greater the potential benefit contained in it.
 You can’t access the best blessing without a passage through the worst adversity.

 You can end a suffering marriage, and you may be justified in doing so.
 But what if you’re missing out on the greatest gift God ever tried to bestow upon you?
-Please, just don’t end a marriage without knowing that this third path is indeed an option.
+Please, just don’t end a marriage without knowing that this third path was an option.
 With God’s help you can create something miraculous out of it, even if it takes the rest of your life before you see its fruit.

 Nobody else out there seems to dare to declare such a thing.
 It’s still true that with God, nothing is impossible.
 A spouse can change, but we ruin it all by trying to change him or her in our way, and in our timing.